UF/IFAS Okeechobee County Extension Service

 All photos courtesy of Mike Haus

-If you need additional information on Travelerís Trees or White Birds of Paradise, visit our Master Gardeners, or call or stop by our office.
-For those with other questions about Florida Yards, our office holds Master Gardener Clinic hours at the Extension office.
-My phone number is 863-763-6469 and you can e-mail me at email@example.com
+If you need additional information on Travelerís Trees or White Birds of Paradise, visit your local Master Gardeners, or call or stop by their office.

 Copeland, Danielle.
 Danielle's Garden Blog.
 February 2, 2008. http://www.daniellecopeland.com/2008/02/10-free-plants-after-1-year.html